By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 tbsp onion powder

-• 1 tsp cayenne pepper (adjust for heat tolerance)
+• 1 tsp cayenne pepper (adjustable)

 • 1 tsp black pepper, freshly ground